 Ann received her law degree from Drake University Law School and her undergraduate degree in Journalism from the University of Iowa.
 She has always been committed to serving the community.
 While in law school, she clerked at the Legal Assistance Foundation, Women’s Law Project, and was among the first recipients of the Public Interest Scholarship at Drake University.
 As a new attorney, Ann volunteered at Pro Bono Advocates, helping victims of domestic violence obtain orders of protection.

 Ann has years of experience in the public and private sectors working on behalf of the people of Illinois.
-She currently serves on the board of the Illinois Council Against Handgun Violence and was formerly on the board of Personal PAC, an advocacy organization committed to maintaining access to reproductive healthcare.
+She has served on the board of the Illinois Council Against Handgun Violence and Personal PAC, an advocacy organization committed to maintaining access to reproductive healthcare.